dbcls/rdfsummit/README.md

-# RDF summit
+# RDF summit for genomics

 RDF summit organized by the Database Center for Life Science ([DBCLS](http://dbcls.rois.ac.jp/)).

-## The 1st RDF summit for genomics 2014
+## The 1st RDF summit in 2014

 Main theme of the 1st RDF summit is to standardize the RDF representation of genomic sequence annotations, locations and variations among